saltastro/flask-start-setup/README.md

 pip install -r requirements.txt
 ```

+Create a file `env_var_prefix` which contains a single line with the prefix to use for the environment variables (such as `FSS_`).
+The prefix should end with an underscore.

 Define the required environment variables, as set out in the section *Environment variables* below.
 (If you are using an IDE, you might define these in your running configuration.)

 You can then run the following commands for launching the (development) server or running the tests.